elastisys/compliantkubernetes-apps/migration/v0.32/README.md

     ./bin/ck8s init
     # or
     ./migration/v0.32/prepare/50-init.sh

+    # check if the netpol IPs need to be updated
+    ./bin/ck8s update-ips both dry-run
+    # if you agree with the changes apply
+    ./bin/ck8s update-ips both update
     ```

 > **Note**: Calico Accountant now supports nftables as a backend for network policy rules which is used by default in Ubuntu 22.04 and newer.